Malicious Prosecution: prosecution through unfair means

 Going for fairness

-As can be seen from the example of the Wood matter, malicious prosecution is not only an inappropriate way to do justice; it can also cost the defendant and ultimately the State a significant amount in damages.
+As can be seen from the example of the Wood matter, malicious prosecution is not only an inappropriate way to deliver justice; it can also cost the defendant and ultimately the State a significant amount in damages.

 Most defendants understand that both sides in any criminal matter will be seeking the best outcome.
 Hard work, good evidence and strong arguments can be expected both from the prosecution and the defence.
 But what shouldn’t be part of any criminal matter is the damaging presence of malicious prosecution.
-If you or your defence lawyer in Sydney suspects that this is the case, it is better to raise this sooner rather than later.
-Seek expert advice on the best way to ensure a fair outcome for your particular case.